codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/verify-requirements.md

 ## Existing CLI-based Hybrid GitOps installation
 If you already have a CLI-based Hybrid GitOps Runtime installed on your cluster, you have two options:
-1. To install on the same cluster, first uninstall the Hybrid GitOps Runtime.
+1. To install on the same cluster, first uninstall the existing CLI-based Hybrid GitOps Runtime.
 Currently, you can install a single hybrid runtime per cluster.
+  This is the recommended option.
 1. Install on a different cluster, verifying that you meet the minimum requirements.

-## Uninstallation tips for existing Hybrid GitOps Runtimes
+## Uninstallation tips for existing CLI-based Hybrid GitOps Runtimes
-* Before you run uninstall an existing Hybrid GitOps Runtime from the Codefresh UI, or run `cf runtime <name> uninstall` from the CLI, _delete_ all Codefresh-related namespaces.
+* Before you run uninstall an existing CLI-based Hybrid GitOps Runtime from the Codefresh UI, or run `cf runtime <name> uninstall` from the CLI, _delete_ all Codefresh-related namespaces.
 * If a namespace is frozen in the `Terminating` status, it could be because the namespace has resources with `finalizers` that are preventing deletion.
   Here's how you can remove `finalizers` using `k9s`:
   * In the `applications` view, do the following for each application: